 Pain because of mucositis is a significant source of complaint for patients receiving HNC therapy.
-Oral prophylaxis may achieve a reduction in duration and severity of mucosal damage.
+Oral prophylaxis may achieve a reduction in duration and ensive of an evaluation before commencement of earlier prophylaxis may achieve a reduction in duration severity of mucosal damage.
 Good oral hygiene, an atraumatic diet, and oral rinsing with saline are basic oral care recommendations.
-Food and Drug Administration-cleared devices for mucositis include coating agents such as sodium hyaluronate topical (Gelclair), XXX AQI (MuGard), and artificial saliva (Caphosol).
+Food and Drug Administration-cleared devices for mucositis include coating agents such as sodium hyaluronate topical (Gelclair), mucoadhesive oral protectants (MuGard), and artificial saliva (Caphosol).
 Oral cooling with ice chips has been shown useful in short-acting, bolus chemotherapy, but not investigated in radiation therapy.
 Benzydamine (not available in the United States) has shown a preventive effect.
 Pain management should be provided as needed.
 Continuing studies provide reason for optimism for future advances in prevention and treatment of mucositis.2